How to Attend Treatment When You Have a Job

 Eligible Employees Have Access To:

 If you are currently employed full-time and you have been struggling with drug addiction, you might qualify for job-protected leave under FMLA.
 Addiction is a complex illness, and a person who struggles with addiction experiences a range of symptoms which must be treated in a designated addiction treatment center.
 Addiction does not resolve on its own over time; in order for a person to get better they need to seek professional help.
-At Immersion Recovery Center we combine intensive behavioral therapy, medication assisted treatment options, holistic approaches to recovery and 12-Step program immersion.
+At The Immersion Program we combine intensive behavioral therapy, medication assisted treatment options, holistic approaches to recovery and 12-Step program immersion.
 Our main priority is to equip each individual client with the healthy coping mechanisms and life skills they need to stay sober for years to come.
 Contact us today to learn more.

 Using FMLA for Drug Rehab